Badgerati/Pode/docs/Tutorials/Routes/LoginPage.md

 }
 ```

-Here we have the login `route`, which is actually two routes.
-The `GET /login` is the page itself, whereas the `POST /login` is the authentication itself (the endpoint the `<form>` elmeent will hit).
+Next we have the login `route`, which is actually two routes.
+The `GET /login` is the page itself, whereas the `POST /login` is the authentication part (the endpoint the `<form>` element will hit).

-For the `POST` route, if authentication passes the user is redirected to the home page, but if it failed they're taken back to the login page.
+For the `POST` route, if authentication passes the user is logged in and redirected to the home page, but if it failed they're taken back to the login page.

-For the `GET` route we have `<"login" = $true>` options; This means if the user goes onto the login page with an already validated session they're automatically taken back to the home page.
-However, if they have no session/authentication fails then a `403` is displayed, but the login page instead.
+For the `GET` route we have a `<"login" = $true>` option; this basically means if the user navigates to the login page with an already validated session they're automatically taken back to the home page (the `successUrl`).
+However if they have no session or authentication fails then instead of a `403` being displayed, the login page is displayed instead.

 ```powershell
 route get '/login' (auth check form -o @{ 'login' = $true; 'successUrl' = '/' }) {